Vaulverin/go-prettify-json/README.md

 # go-prettify-json
-Go util for prettifing json in text (logs for example).
+Go util for prettifying json in text (logs for example).